University of Illinois Chicago School of Law: Bar examination passage

 In 2023, the overall bar examination passage rate for the law school's first-time examination takers was 59.19%.
 The average first-time pass rate for ABA accredited schools was 78.14%.
 The Ultimate Bar Pass Rate for the school, which the ABA defines as the passage rate for graduates who sat for bar examinations within two years of graduating, was 80.51% for the class of 2021.

 Employment

 According to the school's official ABA-required disclosures for 2023 graduates, within 10 months after graduation 196 (67.59%) of the 290-member graduating class were employed in full-time positions requiring bar passage (i.e. as attorneys) and 17 (5.86%) were employed in full-time JD advantage positions.
 Attorney positions were in various size law firms, most in 1–10-attorney firms but some in firms exceeding 500 attorneys; 10 graduates obtained local or state judicial clerkships and four obtained federal clerkships.
 Seventy-five of the class were otherwise employed in public interest, government, higher education, or business.
 Seventy-two members (24.83%) were unemployed or employed short-term or part-time.

 Rankings and reputation

-In the 2024 U.S. News & World Report ranking, the school was ranked 161st in the country out of 196 schools (bottom 18%).
+In the 2026 U.S. News & World Report ranking, the school was ranked 167th in the country out of 196 schools.